 Maritime collection preserves various items that evoke the rich maritime history of Stari Grad.
 The collection of civic life is largely made up of the furniture and other items from the salon of the Gelineo Bervaldi family, who bequeathed it to Stari Grad.
 Collection of books contains personal library of painter Bartol Petrić, numerous magazines and books.
 The collection of written and printed documents is a collection of many posters and various prints while the collection of postcards contains more than 2000 cards, postcards and photographs acquired by donation and purchase.
 A special group consists of postcards of Stari Grad from the 19th century to the present.

-Artistic division is made up of three collections: the Bartol Petrić collection and the Juraj Plančić collection, consisting of works of the two most famous painters from Stari Grad and Fine arts collection that contains paintings, sculptures, graphics by renowned Croatian artists, as well as numerous local artists.
+Artistic division is made up of four collections: the Bartol Petrić collection, the Juraj Plančić collection and the Magda Dulčić collection, consisting of works of the three famous artists from Stari Grad and Fine arts collection that contains paintings, sculptures, graphics by renowned Croatian artists, as well as numerous local artists.